 A: CDC launched the CDC Grant Funding Profiles on February 17, 2011 to provide our partners and the public with more information on funding and other grants data.
 The profiles, which contain data starting with fiscal year (FY) 2010, provide quick access to information on CDC funding provided to recipients in states, the District of Columbia (DC), and U.S. territories and freely associated states to address issues of public health importance.
 These investments include funding provided to state and local health departments, universities, and other public and private agencies for a variety of public health programs.

-Q: What updates did CDC make to the profiles for FY2019?
+Q: What updates did CDC make to the profiles for FY2020?

-A: CDC added the following:
+A: CDC updated the profiles in the following ways: